atelier-cartographique/waend/documentation/help.md

 ### <a name="del_feature"></a> delete feature (del_feature)

 In the context of a feature, and if you're granted to, the command will delete the current feature and bring you back to the parent layer context.

 In the context of a layer, you must give a feature ID in argument of the command.

+### <a name="attach"></a> attach a layer to another map (attach)

+In the context of a layer, and if you're granted to, the command will attach the current layer to another map.
+It doesn't *move* the layer but will *display* it within this other map.

+You must specify wich map the layer should attached to, as argument of the command.

+	attach userID mapID

 ##<a name="style-tips"></a> Style tips & tricks